vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["check_custom_values", path1, value, path2, flag1, flag2]
+["check_custom_values", sourcePath, value, targetPath, trueFlag, falseFlag]

 ### Parameters

 - `"check_custom_values"` – The name of the function.
 - `value` - Specified value to be checked.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `flag1` – String to be assigned to new path if the custom value is found true.
+- `trueFlag` – String to be assigned to new path if the custom value is found true.
-- `flag2` – String to be assigned to new path if the custom value is found false.
+- `falseFlag` – String to be assigned to new path if the custom value is found false.

 ### Example